 For our game the characters were all some sort of recon in the Vietnam War and have additional training/skills to help rebuild America.
-In general they were either army, navy, marines or CIA.
+In general they were either Green Beret (army), Seals (navy), Force Recon (marines) or CIA.
 A prior service from any branch could end up in the CIA if you have a particular character concept in mind.
-Here is a good breakdown of the various Vietnam recon teams from the RPG aptly named Recon.
+Here is a breakdown of the various Vietnam recon teams from the RPG aptly named Recon.

 RECON TEAMS in Vietnam

 LONG RANGE RECONNAISSANCE PATROLS